quantumlib/qsim/docs/mps.md

 # The MPS Simulator

-qsim includes a Matrix Product State (MPS) simulator alongside its standard state-vector and hybrid Schrödinger-Feynman simulators.
+qsim includes a Matrix Product State (MPS) simulator alongside its standard state-vector simulator.
 While the full state-vector simulator (`qsim`) stores the entire quantum state in memory — which grows exponentially with the number of qubits — the MPS simulator takes a different approach that can be much more memory-efficient for certain kinds of circuits.